This is the basic process on how our Delaware No. 1 Water Pollution Control Facility Works.

 Primary Sedimentation Tanks

-In the aeration tanks, “primary wastewater” coming from the primary sedimentation tanks is mixed with oxygen and secondary sludge – a mixture of dead microbes and bacteria coming from the final sedimentation tanks down the line.
+In the aeration tanks, “primary wastewater” coming from the primary sedimentation tanks is mixed with oxygen and secondary sludge – a mixture of microbes and bacteria coming from the final sedimentation tanks down the line.
 The wastewater spends four hours in the aeration tanks.
-These tanks are designed to be “bacteria heaven”, with a combination of warm temperatures (about 40 Celsius or 104 Fahrenheit), food (the organic solids in the wastewater), and oxygen.
+These tanks are designed to be “bacteria heaven”, with a combination of food (the organic solids in the wastewater) and oxygen.
 Under these circumstances, bacteria grow and consume the organic solids very quickly.
 There are eight aeration tanks at Delaware No. 1.
 Each tank is about 220 feet by 55 feet (67 x 16.76 meters), with an average liquid depth of 15 feet (4.6 meters).
 Mechanical surface aerators are used to mix the activated sludge, the primary wastewater, and the oxygen.

 Final Sedimentation Tanks

-In the aeration tanks, the bacteria have formed clumps as they grow and consume solids.
-Here in the final sedimentation tanks, these clumps are allowed to settle to the bottom forming secondary sludge.
+In the aeration tanks, the bacteria grow and consume solids.
+Here in the final sedimentation tanks, these bacteria are allowed to settle to the bottom forming secondary sludge.
 Secondary sludge is more liquid than primary sludge.
 It is composed of small particles.
-About 30 % of the secondary sludge is recycled to the aeration tanks.
+About 30% of the secondary sludge is recycled to the aeration tanks.
 The rest is removed for further processing.
 Delaware No. 1 WPCF has eight final sedimentation tanks.
 Each is about 270 feet long by 78 feet wide (82 x 24 meters).